Advance Directives for Health Care

 In conjunction with an advance directive, you may wish to establish a medical power of attorney.
 This appoints a primary person (usually a spouse) and perhaps an alternate (such as an adult child) to make decisions regarding surgery, resuscitation and artificial breathing if you are unconscious.

-Compassionate Counsel For A Difficult Subject
+Compassionate Counsel for a Difficult Subject

 You may want your family to do everything possible to keep you alive.
-You may want to be kept comfortable, but allowed to die naturally.
+You may want to be kept comfortable but allowed to die naturally.
 You may want life support in some circumstances, but not in others.
-These are scary or touchy things to think about, but Mr. Mangine knows that you will have peace of mind once you make your decisions and put them to paper.
+These are scary or touchy things to think about, but Mr. Mangine knows that you will have peace of mind once you make your decisions and put them on paper.